MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Experiments

-{\bfseries \parindent{0em}Cross-dataset evaluation.} To investigate the generalization of MFCLIP, we conducted cross-dataset evaluations.
-We trained detectors using FF++ and tested them on FF++, CelebDF, DFDC, and DF-1.0.
+To investigate the generalization of MFCLIP, we conduct cross-dataset evaluations.
+We train detectors using FF++ and test them on FF++, CelebDF, DFDC, and DF-1.0.
 The first two level text prompts in FF++ are only introduced to train MFCLIP, due to the limitation of labels offered by FF++.
-As Table~\ref{tabcd} shows, the AUC of our MFCLIP method is about 1.34\% higher than that of VLFFD, showing the superior generalization ability of MFCLIP.
+As Table~\ref{tabcd} shows, the AUC of our MFCLIP method is about 1.34\% higher than that of VLFFD.
+We argue that our MFCLIP model can capture discriminative global noise features, and achieve more flexible vision-language alignment, compared to the VLFFD model.